10 Extinct Things We Miss That Disney World Should Bring Back

 However, there are some things gone from Walt Disney World that could come back, and that’s what we want to focus on here.
 Making this a “top” 10 list and simply rehashing the EPCOT rides we miss the most would’ve been the easy route.
 Instead, we’ll focus on 10 things that we really miss, but that could conceivably return in some form, be it direct restorations or ‘spiritual successors’ that embody the same characteristics and quality.

 Not only that, but it seems like the time is right for daydreaming about what Walt Disney World might do to recapture some of the magic.
-For one thing, returning CEO Bob Iger has already tried to assuage Cast Members and fans that he’s trying to right the ship and undo some of the damage done by his successor/predecessor, Bob Chapek.
-That almost certainly will not take the form of price decreases, but efforts could be taken to restore goodwill and repair brand damage.
-Playing the nostalgia card is a good way to accomplish that, and lure back disillusioned fans.
+For one thing, CEO Bob Iger and Parks Chairman Josh D’Amaro have been trying to assuage Cast Members and fans that trying trying to right the ship and undo damage done during the Chapek era.
+To the chagrin of many fans, that will not take the form of price decreases, but efforts have already been made to fix lost goodwill.
+Playing the nostalgia card is another good way to accomplish that, and lure back disillusioned fans.

-Finally, there’s the simple reality that Walt Disney World doesn’t have much on the horizon after TRON Lightcycle Run opens in Spring 2023.
-There are minor things like Moana’s Journey of Water, more new restaurants, and Disney Vacation Club expansion–but nothing around which marketing campaigns can be crafted or that’ll prompt people to book vacations.
-The next somewhat major thing is Tiana’s Bayou Adventure, which won’t open until Late 2024 or 2025.
-After that, who knows–nothing has been announced despite Universal’s Epic Universe opening then.
+Finally, there’s the simple reality that Walt Disney World doesn’t have much on the horizon after Tiana’s Bayou Adventure in Summer 2024.
+There are minor things like more new restaurants and Disney Vacation Club expansion–but nothing around which marketing campaigns can be crafted or that’ll prompt people to book vacations.
+When it comes to 2025, it’s looking increasing like no new attractions will debut–unless Disney announces a major ride reimagining soon and starts working ASAP.
+All despite Universal’s Epic Universe opening then!

 Fortunately, there are things that the company can do expeditiously to incentivize trips and win back weary former fans.
 Here’s our list of what Walt Disney World should bring back in the next few years…